 By 1965 Gordon Moore, co-founder of Intel, could see an important trend developing in the early integrated circuits being designed and manufactured at Intel.
 He predicted that the number of components in an integrated circuit would double every year.
 He later revised it to doubling every two years, but it is often quoted as every eighteen months.
 This became known as “Moore’s Law”.
 Moore knew that this rate would eventually slow down or completely hit a wall.
 Today the rate is around two and a half years.
 A key part of this doubling rate is reduction in the physical size of the components in an integrated circuit.
 The Intel 4004 Microprocessor from 1971 contained 2300 transistors and each transistor took up a space of about 1000nm (yes, nanometers) and it sold for about $1300 in today’s dollars.
-By comparison, the 2017 Xbox Project Scorpio processor contains seven billion transistors using a 16nm process.
+By comparison, the 2017 Xbox Project Scorpio processor contains seven billion transistors and uses a 16nm process.
 By the way, the Xbox Project Scorpio will probably come in at around five hundred US dollars.
 But that certainly isn’t the end… Intel has mentioned plans to manufacture processors using processes as small as 5nm.
 So, here’s the bottom line, complexity and density is ever increasing yet physical size and consumer prices continue to trend downward.

 Along with these huge advances in computing power, we’ve also seen great advances in storage.
 Early magnetic tape, vacuum tubes, magnetic cores, floppy disk and even hard disks held very little information by today’s standards.
 Surprisingly some of these technologies like magnetic tape and hard disk drives are still mainstream today, albeit with much improved capacities.
 Storage is rapidly moving towards solid state and mechanical/magnetic storage is being relegated to archival and other low performance situations.
-The days of backing up your local hard drive to tape, disk, or flash media is almost behind us.
+The days of backing up your local hard drive to tape, disk, or flash media is almost behind us too.
 For many uses and users, the requirement and connection to local physical storage mediums is fading away as me move at break neck speed towards cloud based storage services.
-It is estimated that the big four online storage and service companies: Facebook, Amazon, Microsoft, and Google store somewhere north of 1.2 exabytes.
+It is estimated that the big four online storage and service companies: Facebook, Amazon, Microsoft, and Google store somewhere north of 1.2 exabytes of data.
 But that is a drop in the bucket of the total data universe that measures over 4 zettabytes and growing!
 One data storage growth estimate predicts the number to grow by a factor of 10 by 2020.

-These exploding capacities: computing power, storage capacity, and internet access has created the perfect storm for another explosion… Virtualization.
+These exploding capacities: computing speed, storage size, and ubiquitous high speed internet access has created the perfect storm for another explosion… Virtualization.
 Today’s Internet wouldn’t be possible without Virtualization.
 Netcraft’s annual survey discovered almost six million web servers.
 Image, if each of these web servers had to be a separate physical server.
 You certainly wouldn’t be able to buy hosted services at the prices we enjoy today.
 For example, Digital Ocean offers virtual machines for as low as $5 per month.
 The threshold has never been lower for an individual or business to spin up a server to perform any number of workloads.
 The big impact on businesses is the reduced or nonexistent need to buy and support their own physical servers located in a company owned computer room or data center.
 This simultaneously reduces the need for certain expensive and often unavailable on-site, on-staff skill sets.

 Thick or Thin

 If you’ve been around business computing long enough, you’ll remember a few cycles of Thick and Thin computing at the desktop.
-The original IBM PC and its clones were the first Thick computing tools used in most businesses at the time.
+The original IBM PC and its clones were the first thick computing tools used in most businesses at the time.
 Short of sharing floppy disks, most of the data was trapped within each individual PC.
 Not much later, Thin computing took off with dumb terminals serially connected to xenix, unix, and other proprietary server operating systems.
 This was a boon for businesses because the terminals were relatively inexpensive and the data was accessible to everyone.
 Unfortunately, these systems were great at performing their dedicated tasks, but they weren’t great for word processing, spread sheets, or the next killer app… Email.
-Many businesses began putting Thick PCs back on desks so users could have the best of both worlds, Email, office apps, and Internet while still accessing the terminal based systems.
+Many businesses began putting thick PCs back on desks so users could have the best of both worlds, Email, office apps, and Internet while still accessing the terminal based systems.
 We went through another Thin cycle with Windows Thin clients running on protocols developed by Citrix, Microsoft, and others.
 These solutions work well in specialized situations but they’re incredibly complex and expensive to stand up and maintain.
-As a result, I’ve seen them abandoned in favor of Thick PCs once again.
-Now, with the huge success of web based SaaS products from several big players in the market, we’re headed back towards another Thin client cycle, this time around however, the browser is the dumb terminal.
+As a result, I’ve seen them abandoned in favor of thick PCs once again.
+Now, with the huge success of web based SaaS/PaaS products from several big players in the market, we’re headed back towards another Thin client cycle, this time around however, the browser is the dumb terminal.

 The Future Is Here

 This story covers about seventy-one years, but the pace of advancement has really accelerated over the last two decades.
-For developers and managers of student and multi-family housing the impact is significant.
+For developers and managers of student and multi-family housing the impact of the accelerating change is significant.
 So many of the amenities that we build into a property are either completely based on I.T. or are substantially dependent on I.T.
 While a great deal of the ‘hard’ technology is hidden away in closets, walls, and ceilings the most directly impactful ‘hard’ technology is hiding in plain sight… on our wrists and in our hip pockets.
 ‘Soft’ technology, the spirit of technology if you will, permeates the lives of our residents and the property operators too.
 It drives many of our needs and desires.
 To a large degree it is our connection with place, time, social groups, and the closest individuals in our lives.